-Evaluating a tax expenditure's cost effectiveness requires comparisons with other methods of accomplishing the same goal.
+Evaluating a tax expenditure's cost effectiveness would require comparing it with other methods of accomplishing the same goal.
 For example, the tax credits to encourage energy conservation investments could be compared to direct grant programs or changes in building codes.
-The tax credit for extending infrastructure to new manufacturing plants could be compared to a direct grant program or changes in land-use planning.
+The tax credit for extending infrastructure to new manufacturing plants could be compared to a direct grant program or changes in landuse planning.

-The following table lists all of the tax expenditures in this report, as well as each expenditure's code reference, year of enactment, and bill and chapter reference.
+The table on the next page lists all of the tax expenditures in this report, as well as each expenditure's code reference, year of enactment, and bill and chapter reference.